World's First Digital Dog News

-Wild carnivores never eat grain, not even in the stomach contents of herbivores, but today’s grain-free dog food marketing may be a HEART-felt disaster!
+Carnivores are meat-eaters.
+Carnivores do not eat grain other than small amounts incidentally ingested from the stomach contents of herbivores but grain-free dog food marketing may be a HEART-felt disaster!

 We should stipulate that in modern times grass-eaters are exposed to fields of wheat, corn, oats, etc. As their natural habitat gives way to mega-farms and suburban developments, deer have developed new tastes…

 In July 2018, the FDA announced that it had begun investigating reports {Ref #1} of heart problems in dogs eating certain pet foods, many of which were labeled as "grain-free."
-We began to contact dog breeders for feedback and as anticipated, that led to this report.
+We contacted credentialed dog breeders for feedback and as anticipated, that led to this report.

-Instead of wheat, oats and other grains, this new generation of dog foods contains a high proportion of potatoes, peas, lentils and other legume seeds (pulses) as main ingredients.
-In fact, vegetables were the first 10 ingredients, before vitamins and minerals.
-If you are scratching your head and wondering where the MEAT is listed, you will have to ask the profit-motivated marketing strategists.
+Instead of small amounts of vegetation from the stomach contents of the butchered mammals, testing revealed wheat, oats, potatoes, peas, lentils and other vegetables as ingredients.
+In several tests, vegetables were the first 10 ingredients, before vitamins and minerals.
+If you are scratching your head and wondering how far down the MEAT is listed, (and what kind it is) you will have to ask the marketing strategists.

-You may remember mother insisting you “eat your vegetables” but we are omnivores (eats both plants and meat) whereas dogs are carnivores (meat eaters).
+You may remember mother insisting you “eat your vegetables” but we are omnivores (i.e. (eats both plants and meat) whereas dogs are carnivores (meat eaters).
+Your dog may nibble on certain grasses but that is usually to induce vomiting.

 The conclusion drawn by Vet-LIRN was that “the potential association between diet and DCM in dogs is a complex scientific issue that may involve multiple factors.”
-The FDA received over 500 canine reports and even a few from cat owners.
+The FDA received over 500 canine reports and even a few from cat owners but no answers.

 AVMA also tells us “Dilated cardiomyopathy is recognized as a genetic condition in dogs, typically in large or giant breeds, such as the Doberman Pinscher, Great Dane, or the Irish Wolfhound.”
 Well that figures, the larger the breed the likely owners are to feed dry kibble dog food and less real meat.
 One other thing caught our attention.